nikirg/lazyfast/README.md

-# Renderable
+# Viewlet

-Renderable is a lightweight Python library designed for building modern web interfaces using a component-based approach.
+Viewlet is a lightweight Python library designed for building modern web interfaces using a component-based approach.
 It enables writing page logic on the server side in Python, integrating seamlessly with FastAPI.
-With Renderable, interactive elements like inputs, buttons, and selects trigger component reloads that occur on the server, updating the component's state dynamically.
+With Viewlet, interactive elements like inputs, buttons, and selects trigger component reloads that occur on the server, updating the component's state dynamically.

 ## Key Features